 One of the things you should be thinking about?
 Paying for college.
 By the time today’s newborns leave the nest, the average cost of a four-year private education could be $302,700, according to Wealthfront research.

 Although that number is undoubtedly daunting — and that future seems unfathomably far away — starting early will give your money time to grow.
+That’s where a 529 plan comes in.
 Here are four steps to take right now.

 Calculate how much you hope to save